dbyaeger/autoscorer/README.md

 * Each `0` or `1` corresponds to one sample of the signal.
 A `1` indicates that an RSWA event was detected.

 ### Parameters

+These parameters can be passed as named parameters to the `Autoscorer` instance upon instantiation, or to the `score_all` method as named parameters.

         f_s: Sampling rate in Hz.
 The signal data is assumed to have the dimensions seconds by sampling rate.
 An assertion error will be raised if f_s